 They do so by charging fees and paying lower interest rates.
 Online financial institutions that don’t offer ground services can often afford to drop fees and pay higher rates while still offering services like checking and debit cards.

-SoFi Money® is a cash management account where you can save, spend, and earn all in one product.
+SoFi Checking and Savings® is an account where you can save, spend, and earn all in one place.
 You can use it for day-to-day expenses, and there are no account fees.
-You can also use any ATM in the world that accepts Mastercard and we’ll reimburse all of your ATM fees (fee structure is subject to change).
+You can also access 55,000+ fee-free ATMs within the Allpoint network (fee structure is subject to change).